powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 # Zone Matrix Layout

-We want to display every substations included in same zone as matrix way (row and column).<BR>
+We want to display each substation included in same zone as matrix way (row and column).<BR>
 The user can choose the location of each substation.

 ## Input parameters